-State Financial Commitment - The 1989 Montana Legislature passed House Bill 601, entitled the Wastewater Treatment Revolving Fund Act, which was subsequently signed into law by the Governor.
-The Act created the new program, established administrative procedures and allowed for a sale of state general obligation bonds in an amount not to exceed ten million dollars.
-The

-1995 Montana Legislature passed House Bill 493, which was subsequently signed into law by the Governor.
+State Financial Commitment - The 1989 Montana Legislature passed House Bill (HB) 601, entitled the Wastewater Treatment Revolving Fund Act, which was subsequently signed into law by the Governor.
+The Act created the new program, established administrative procedures and allowed for the sale of state general obligation bonds in an amount not to exceed ten million dollars.
+The 1995 Montana Legislature passed HB 493, which was subsequently signed into law by the Governor.
 Among other things, the Act allowed for the sale of state general obligation bonds in an amount not to exceed an additional five million dollars.
-The 1999 Montana Legislature passed House Bill 110, which gives the WPCSRF an additional fifteen million dollars in general obligationbonding authority.
-The 2003 Montana legislature passed House bill 46, which gives the WPCSRF an additional ten million dollars in general obligation-bonding authority.
-The combined bonding authority provided by these four bills furnishes the WPCSRF with forty million dollars in state general obligation bond authority, which provides enough funds to match all federal appropriations (1989-2019) that have been awarded to the program to date, as well as excess bond authority to match potential future federal appropriations.
-In 2005 with HB142, the Legislative session allowed the bond authority to be up to \$40 million in outstanding bonds.
+The 1999 Montana Legislature passed HB 110, which gives the WPCSRF an additional fifteen million dollars in general obligation-bonding authority.
+The 2003 Montana legislature passed HB 46, which gives the WPCSRF an additional ten million dollars in general obligation-bonding authority.
+The 2003 Montana legislature passed HB 46, which gives the WPCSRF an additional ten million dollars in general obligation bonds authority.
+The combined bonding authority provided by these four bills furnishes the WPCSRF with forty million dollars in state general obligation bond authority, which provides enough funds to match all federal appropriations (1989-2023) that have been awarded to the program to date, as well as excess bond authority to match potential future federal appropriations.
+In 2005 with HB 142, the Legislative session allowed the bond authority to be up to \$40 million in outstanding bonds.

 The State held its first bond sale in 1991.
 In June of 1996, Montana held its second and third bond sales to provide State match funds for projects scheduled to proceed in FFY 1997.
 In March of 1998, a fourth bond sale was held to provide State match for projects scheduled to proceed in FFY 1998 and 1999.
 In March of 2000, a fifth bond sale was held to provide State match for projects scheduled to proceed in FFY 2000 and 2001.
-In June 2001, a sixth bond sale was held to provide match for projects scheduled to proceed in 2002 and 2003.
+In June 2001, a sixth bond sale was held to provide a match for projects scheduled to proceed in 2002.
 In June of 2003, a sixth bond sale was held to provide match for projects projected to proceed in 2003.
-In April of 2004, a seventh bond sale was held to provide match for projects projected to proceed in 2004.
+In April of 2004, a seventh bond sale was held to provide match for projects projects projected to proceed in 2004.
 An eighth bond sale was held in April of 2005, to provide state match for proposed projects to proceed in 2005.
 The bond authorization includes notes to be issued instead of bonds.
 Note sales were held in October 2007, for \$500,000, in April 2008, for \$400,000, and in March 2009, for \$2,000,000.
 A bond sale of \$6,450,000 was held in 2010.
 In 2013, a bond sale of \$5,000,000 was held.
 A bond sale of \$24,365,000 was held in June 2015.
 A revenue anticipation note was issued in October 2016.

 As discussed previously, the increased demand for funds may force the WPCSRF program to issue periodic bond anticipation notes (BANs) for the program to keep the projects moving through construction with adequate SRF funds.
-A bond anticipation note of approximately \$5,000,000 is anticipated in SFY23.
+Two bond anticipation notes of approximately \$1,300,000 and \$950,000 are anticipated in SFY24.